spoo503/100-days-of-python-Learning./README.md

 ###💻  practice

-solved 2 problems in hackerrank.
+solved 1 problem in hackerrank.